We host many events all year long, including mainstage productions, student-led productions, dance concerts, cabarets, and improv shows.

 About Season Tickets

-With three subscriptions available—Sampler, Aficionado and Education & Alumni (available especially for Lipscomb Employees and Alumni)—you're sure to find you something to enjoy these productions all year long.
-Choose Season Tickets below to get started.
-For Education & Alumni ticketing, contact the Box Office at 615.966.7077.
+With three subscriptions available, Sampler, Aficionado and Education and Alumni (available especially for Lipscomb employees and alumni) you're sure to find you something to enjoy these productions all year long.
+For Education and Alumni ticketing, contact the Box Office at 615.966.7077

 The man of the house has lost his mind.
 Orgon has been taken for a ride by the devious Tartuffe, who charms his way into his household and schemes to marry his daughter, seduce his wife, and run off with the family’s fortune.
 Will he get wise to the con before it’s too late?
 Molière spins faux-religious piety and hypocrisy into high comedy in this hilarious and biting satire, one of the world’s great plays.